eldonjakee08/Dell_Laptop_Supply_Spoofer/README.md

 SKIP ROM COMMAND: This is a 1-Wire protocol command that basically tells the DS2501 IC to skip the slave identification process.

-READ MEMORY COMMAND: This command (0xF0) is used to read data inside the DS2501 EPROM data field.
+READ MEMORY COMMAND: This command (0xF0) is used to read data inside the DS2501 EEPROM data field.

 <img width="1146" height="188" alt="image" src="https://github.com/user-attachments/assets/4bb8fa90-2dec-45ec-9b41-25ef0152c481" />